Dayton, Ohio: Climate

-Dayton's climate features warm, muggy summers and cold, dry winters, and is classified as a humid continental climate (Köppen Dfa).
+Dayton's climate features hot, humid summers and cold winters, and is classified as a humid continental climate (Köppen Dfa).
 Unless otherwise noted, all normal figures quoted within the text below are from the official climatology station, Dayton International Airport, at an elevation of 304.8 m about 10 mi to the north of downtown Dayton, which lies within the valley of the Miami River; thus temperatures there are typically cooler than in downtown.

 At the airport, monthly mean temperatures range from 27.5 °F in January to 74.1 °F in July.
 The highest temperature ever recorded in Dayton was 108 °F on July 22, 1901, and the coldest was -28 °F on February 13 during the Great Blizzard of 1899.
 On average, there are 14 days of 90 °F+ highs and 4.5 nights of sub-0 °F lows annually.
 Snow is moderate, with a normal seasonal accumulation of 23.3 in, (Note: This is far less than the snowbelt regions of northeast Ohio due to distance from the Great Lakes and slightly less than the generally warmer Columbus.) usually occurring from November to March, occasionally April, and rarely October.
 Precipitation averages 41.1 in annually, with total rainfall peaking in May.

 Dayton is subject to severe weather typical of the Midwestern United States.
 Tornadoes are possible from the spring to the fall.
 Floods, blizzards, and severe thunderstorms can also occur.

 On Memorial Day of 2019, Dayton suffered extensive property damage and one death during a tornado outbreak, in which a total of 15 tornadoes touched down in the Dayton area.
 Although some of the tornadoes were only EF0 and remained on the ground for less than a mile, one was an EF4 measuring a half-mile-wide (805 meters), which tore through the communities of Brookville, Trotwood, Dayton, Northridge, and Riverside.
 Several streets were closed, including portions of I-75 and North Dixie Drive in Northridge.
 64,000 residents lost power and much of the region's water supply was cut off.